When was the last time you subscribed to an online magazine though you were not planning to do so?

 CTA Buttons that need not be on Top Page

-If the content you are providing is complex and needs an explanation, then it is better to place the CTA buttons after you have completed the necessary communication.
+If the content you provide is complex and needs an explanation, placing the CTA buttons after completing the necessary communication is better.

-As, CTA must be the next step for the user, getting full information is vital.
-Moreover, on mobile-friendly websites, users scroll through the pages and then click the CTA buttons.
+As CTA must be the next step for the user, getting complete information is vital.
+Moreover, users scroll through the pages on mobile-friendly websites and then click the CTA buttons.

 Where CTA is your Next Step

-Many websites have interactive content where steps are to be followed to complete the interaction.
-For instance, e-commerce websites, such as Amazon, eBay, Flipkart.
-Submit buttons are necessary CTA buttons provided when filling up a form or making payments.
+Many websites have interactive content where steps must be followed to complete the interaction—for instance, e-commerce websites like Amazon, eBay, and Flipkart.
+Submit buttons are necessary CTA buttons when filling out a form or making payments.

-Here at Monetize.info we have a CTA on the homepage in the header inviting visitors to signup to our newsletter and become a member of our community:
+Here at Monetize.info, we have a CTA on the homepage in the header inviting visitors to signup for our newsletter and become a member of our community:

 Avoid CTA Overloading

-It is essential to get conversions and thus you might end up giving a bag full of CTAs on your website.
+It is essential to get conversions; thus, you might end up giving a bag full of CTAs on your website.
 Too many CTAs on one page can create clutter and confuse the audience.
 It might affect the decision-making process of the audience.

 Here at Monetize.info, we did a test with CTA overloading to see how users will interact with multiple CTAs.
-The results were clear.
-Having 4 many options instead of a clear one made people leave the website without taking any action.
+The results were precise.
+They had four many options instead of a clear one made people leave the website without taking action.

-Secondary CTAs should be placed in a way so that they do not overpower your primary CTAs.
+Secondary CTAs should be placed, so they do not overpower your primary CTAs.

 CTAs in Empty White Spaces

 If you want a high-converting CTA button on your website, you can use the white spaces to put CTA buttons strategically.
-Spaces in between the paragraphs, columns, images are generally known as white spaces.
+Spaces between paragraphs, columns, and images are known as white spaces.

-The website designers use these spaces in a way that creates an impact on the reader’s mind.
-For instance, look at the CTA button on the Coca Cola website.
+The website designers use these spaces in a way that impacts the reader’s mind.
+For instance, look at the CTA button on the Coca-Cola website.

-CTAs in white spaces catches the attention of the reader quickly, especially in the case of mobile phones.
+CTAs in white spaces catch the reader’s attention quickly, especially in the case of mobile phones.
 These spaces are also known as negative spaces.

 It is true if your content is not attractive enough to catch the reader’s attention, then the CTA buttons also are of no use.
 Every CTA is interconnected with the content.

 Readability is a significant factor that helps in getting conversion through CTA.
-Thus, next time, when you are designing the website, keep in mind where to place the CTA buttons.
+Thus, the next time you design the website, remember where to place the CTA buttons.